Maleesha101/Cascade-CTF/challenge-description.md

 ## Support

-If you're stuck or encounter technical issues, contact the CTF organizers on Discord: `#cascade-support`

-Good luck! 🚀
+If you're stuck or encounter technical issues, contact the CTF organizers Good luck! 🚀